“When the winds of change blow, some people build walls and others build windmills.”

 Instead, build your own windmills.
 Use your time wisely.

-Things you can do when you find you have extra time on your hands or your manuscript has been rejected by several publishers/agents:
+Ten things you can do when you find you have extra time on your hands or your manuscript has been rejected by several publishers/agents:

-- If you’re an author, the first thing you should do if you’ve been rejected by numerous publishers or agents, is to go over your manuscript again.
+- If you’re an author, the first thing you should do if you’ve been rejected by numerous publishers or agents is go over your manuscript again.
 See if you can find room for improvement.
 If you’ve given it an honest, careful ‘go over’ and you feel it’s where it should be, start another story.

 There are always things you can do to move forward in your writing career.
 Build those windmills!